Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/about.md

 # Current Manuscripts

-List current working papers and published manuscripts on this topic
+Current working papers and published manuscripts on this topic

 Lecy, J., Ashley, S. & Santamarina, F. (2018).
 “Do Nonprofit Missions Vary by the Political Ideology of Supporting Communities?
 Some Preliminary Results.” *Public Performance and Management Review, forthcoming.*